mcrooks83/osteosense_vag/readme.md

 ### Offerings and Collaboration
 If you are interested in this work then please do get in touch.

-We offer hardware and software to support research activities
+We offer hardware and software to support musculoskeletal research activities particuarly around degnerative bone disorders.

 ## VAG
-VAG is a methodology and technique to "listen" to sounds of joints during in active motion.
+VAG is a methodology and technique to "listen" to joints during in active motion.
 OsteoSense VAG is initially focused on assessing the knee joint with the goal of classifying knee pathology (osteoarthritis).
+The outcome of this work will be two fold, 1. to provide hardware and software tools and 2. to provide a robust methodology and solution to be used in the field.

 The technique relies on acceleration signals collected from the knee joint (patella) and processing the captured signal to produce discriminatory features.